JJHelen/PIMinfo-Powershell/README.md

 # PIMinfo-Powershell

-Two seperated powershell's
+Two separated powershell's
--- one to pull out info of AzureAD PIM (priviledge identity management) roles from tenant -- one to pull out onfo of Azure PIM  (priviledge identity management) roles from tenantroot group
+-- one to pull out info of AzureAD PIM (privileged identity management) roles from Tenant -- one to pull out info of Azure PIM  (privileged identity management) roles from Azure Resources

-Code results csv files.
--- Azure AD --> one csv with all info that is collected -- Azure --> multiple csv with all info that is collected (separated files management groups, subscriptions and resource groups.
-Plus seperated files direct Roles and direct+inherited roles (yes, bit overhelming..)
+Code results one or more csv files.
+That means some "extra info" -- Azure AD --> one csv with all info that is collected -- Azure --> multiple csv with all info that is collected (separated files management groups, subscriptions and resource groups.
+Plus separated files direct Roles and direct+inherited roles (yes, bit overwhelming..)

 Requires Powershell AzureAD preview 2.0 (30.05.2022 - v2.0.2.149)
--- and remember becaouse it is preview it can change
+-- and remember because it is preview it can change

 There is still few things in code that are "under construction".
 So that explains few extra parameter reservations.

-And I know.. this code is not optimized
+And I know.. this code is not optimized + some parts of the code.. just bare with it..

+First of all.. dont get confused with different ID strings and names of those strings.

+Get-AzureADMSPrivilegedResource -ProviderId 'AzureResources'  -Filter $FindString
+#picks up just desired resource

+Get-AzureADMSPrivilegedRoleAssignment -ProviderId 'AzureResources' -ResourceId $ResResource.id
+#Gets role assignments from ResourceID from previous command -- result is mainly different ID information

+Get-AzureADMSPrivilegedRoleDefinition -ProviderId 'AzureResources' -ResourceId $ResResource.id -id $RoleAssign.RoleDefinitionId
+#Gets more readable Roledefinition info based on ResourceID and Roleassignment RoledefinitionId

+Get-AzureADObjectByObjectId -ObjectIds $RoleAssign.SubjectId
+#Gets more readable Roledefinition info from AzureAD based on Roleassignment SubjectID (AzureAD ObjectID)